Evi-2003/SpotiPlay/README.md

 # Music Player
 Just keep using Spotify, i only made it for spotify
 # Issues
 - [X] Sometime it says: "Unable to extract video data".
-Latest fix should work!
+Latest release should work!
+If not, please report the issue.
 # TO-DO
 - [X] Detecting the songs name + Artist
 - [x] Getting the song name out of the results variable